TeeAaTeeUu/JSONway/docs/get.md

 ### `[0,2]` - List of indexes

-Selecting multiple indexes from array, allowing both positive and negative indexes similarly like with single indexed array paths.
-If the path until the array has existed, the array is always returned.
-If the selected index doesn't exist, `undefined` will be given in its place to keep otherwise structurally the same.
-Allows selecting as many indexes as you need.
+Selecting multiple indexes from array, allowing both positive and negative indexes, is done similarly to how single indexed array paths are used.
+If the path until the array has existed, a result array is always returned.
+If one of the selected indexes doesn't exist, `undefined` will be returned in its place to keep the order of the list otherwise the same.
+Allows selecting as many indexes as needed.

 ```js
 dd[0,1]